-Generally, we should start and finish our work during the notified times but sometimes it can take several hours to switch off the power safely, which means your power might go off later than the notified start time.
+Generally, we should start and finish our work during the times listed on your notification but sometimes it can take up to 2 hours to switch off the power safely, which means your power might go off later than the notified start time.

-If we come across problems while we are working, there could be a delay in switching your power back on.
+If we come across problems during the work, there could be a delay in switching your power back on.
 Also, work may be cancelled without notice for several reasons including safety, weather and faults.
 If this happens, we will endeavour to contact you.

 You can stay up to date with outages affecting your area, including power restoration times, by visiting our power outages map.

 Yes, your contact details are provided to us by your retailer, so it’s really important you keep them up to date with your email address, mobile number and postal address details.
 Your retailer is the company that sends your electricity bill.